 Going to your dentist regularly helps with your overall health by:

 - Preventing tooth decay.
 When you’re pregnant, you have a greater risk of tooth decay.
 You’re snacking more frequently and morning sickness exposes your teeth to harsh acids.
 Your dentist will look for signs of tooth decay when you get your teeth cleaned every six months.

-- Watching for gingivitis.
-During pregnancy, you are at risk for a mild form of gum disease, known as gingivitis.
+- Watching for symptoms of gingivitis.
+During pregnancy, you are at risk for a mild form of periodontal disease, known as gingivitis.
 This makes the gums red, sore and could lead to bleeding.
 If you don’t get it treated, gingivitis can get worse and result in gum disease.
 Gum disease is harmful to you and your baby and could cause preterm birth or low birth weight.

 Are X-rays safe during pregnancy?

 X-rays for your teeth aren’t harmful, but your dentist will only take X-rays that are absolutely necessary for treatment, like in the case of a dental emergency.
 If you need X-rays, your dentist will ask you to wear a lead apron over your abdomen to protect your baby.
 Routine X-rays as part of your checkup will be postponed until after you have your baby.